 - Launch the SQL Server Management Studio application.

-- Go to the Object Explorer and right-click on Databases option.
+- Go to the Object Explorer and right-click on the Databases option.
 Then select Restore Database option from the list.

 - On the next Source for restore page, select the From device option.